Andy17663/Pet/README.md

 Can either run Mininet and ODL in same machine or in different.

-Firstable, need ODL opened with Sdn-app-v2, switch directory to estinet-karaf in sdn-app-v2-distribution
+Firstable open ODL with Sdn-app-v2, then change directory to estinet-karaf in sdn-app-v2-distribution

 ```sh
 $ sudo ./target/assemble/bin/karaf clean